The Witcher’s Law of Surprise, Explained

 When is the Law of Surprise invoked in ‘The Witcher’?

 The Law of Surprise, as a well-respected tradition, is first observed in the fourth episode, ‘Of Banquets and Bastards.’
-In this episode, Jaskier takes the Witcher to a feast organised by Queen Calanthe, in order to get her daughter, Pavetta betrothed for political gains.
+In this episode, Jaskier takes the Witcher to a feast organized by Queen Calanthe in order to get her daughter, Pavetta, betrothed for political gains.
 However, her plans are greatly foiled when a mysterious knight, Urcheon (also known as Duny) storms into the Cintran palace demanding Pavetta’s hand in marriage.
-He had saved King Roegner’s (Calanthe’s former husband and Pavetta’s father) life, Urcheon explains and the king had asked him to choose a suitable reward for his noble deed.
+Urcheon explains that he had saved King Roegner’s (Calanthe’s former husband and Pavetta’s father) life, and the king had asked him to choose a suitable reward for his noble deed.

 For instance, when Duny/Urcheon first arrives at the Cintran palace, he has a ghastly hedgehog-like appearance.
 However, when Pavetta is officially given to him by the reluctant blessings of Calanthe, his curse is lifted and his face returns to a normal appearance.
 So, whether you consider it to be a superstition or a custom, the television series makes it pretty clear that destiny and the Law of Surprise are pretty powerful forces that affect the lives of the characters significantly.